qdrant/landing_page/qdrant-landing/content/documentation/cloud/capacity.md

 In this case vectors will be stored on the disc in memory-mapped files, and only the most frequently used vectors will be kept in RAM.

 The amount of available RAM will significantly affect the performance of the search.
-As a rule of thumb, if you keep 2 times less vectors in RAM, the search latency will be 2 times higher.
+As a rule of thumb, if you keep 2 times less vectors in RAM, the search latency will be 2 times lower.

 The speed of disks is also important.
 [Let us know](mailto:cloud@qdrant.io) if you have special requirements for a high-volume search.